jcaillon/valet/docs/content/docs/800.roadmap/_index.md

   - after logging, if progress bar is in progress, we need to redraw it immediately.
 - for interactive mode, a first iteration is to prompt the user in the scrolling terminal.
 Then we add an option to instead open a full screen editor.
 - might be able to improve the quicksort if we use direct statements instead of functions.
-- for the log functions, we can optionally display the function name and the line number of the caller + pid + shlvl. +ISO8601 time `printf "%(%FT%H:%M:%S%z)T" "${EPOCHSECONDS}"`.
-Let user customize the log format with a var? `[%t] %-5level %36logger %msg`.
-Show them how to output as json!
-- Refactor the logging functions to be more readable, see if we really need to precalculate them or if we can just compute on the fly.
-Remove createPrintFunction on SIGWINCH.
 - Finish prompt and interactive functions: prompt user for multiline text.
 Prompt user for multi select.
-- command::checkParsedResults typo...
 - Add a full screen view with the keyboard shortcuts in edit mode (new interactive::showFullScreenHelp ?).
 - In benchmark, with debug mode on, we can compute the time spent on each line of a function (+ try to improve the fuzzy filter sort).
 See extdebug shopt.
 - add snippets for the Ansi codes.
 Add snippets on the global variables.